Cortys/unsafe-go-classifier/README.md

   "conformal_sets": [
     ["delegate"],
     ["atomic"]
-  ]
+  ],
+  "feature_importance_scores": [{
+    // ...other labels omitted
+    "delegate": [
+      { "feature": ["function", ""], "importance": 1.8111777305603027 },
+      { "feature": ["datatype_flag", "Pointer"], "importance": -2.739483118057251 }
+    ], // ...other labels omitted
+  }, {
+    "atomic": [
+      { "feature": ["package", "sync/atomic"], "importance": 1.2248451709747314 },
+      { "feature": ["datatype_flag", "Pointer"], "importance": -0.8520904183387756 }
+    ], // ...other labels omitted
+  }]
 }
 ```
 [jq](https://stedolan.github.io/jq/) is of course optional here.
-Also, `2>/dev/null` might not be the the right choice for production use 🙂.
-Note that the output format differs if `--conformal-alpha 0` (`-a 0`) is used;
+Note that the output format would differ if `--conformal-alpha 0` (`-a 0`) and `--feature-importance-scores 0` (the default) was used;
-in this case, no conformal sets are produced, and the resulting JSON only contains the two probability maps (i.e. the value at `probabilites` in the above example output).
+in that case, no conformal sets and no feature importances would be produced, then the resulting JSON would only contain the two probability maps (i.e. the 2-element array at `probabilites` in the above example output).